vit9696/qpdfview/README.md

   As a workaround there is an extra menu option to do this.
 - Poppler is preferred over mupdf when available.
   As a workaround one can delete `qpdfview.app/Contents/MacOS/libqpdfview_pdf.dylib`.
-- ARM Macs require Rosetta and code signing to run.

 ## Manual compilation with HomeBrew